Hortofagos/International-Dollar/README.md

 There is absolutley NO WARRANTY

+*Explanation for each file in the repo:
+	-full_activation: This folder contains information about the download state of the database (node_bills.db)
+	-img: This folder contains all GUI images and buttons
+	-ip_folder: This folder contains all IPs from the node network
+	-print_folder: This folder is used in generating printable bill documents
+	-transaction_folder: This folder is used to store generated transaction temporarily -LICENSE.txt: This file contains the open source license -README.md: The file you are currently reading -check_signed_in.txt: This file contains information if the user wants to stay signed in or not -confirm_validity.py: This python file confirms ecdsa signatures -generate_address.py: This python file generates IND addresses -hashing.txt: This file is used in the generation process -ind_font.ttf: This file contains the font used -kill_node.txt: This file is used to kill a running node -last_luck.txt: This file contains UNIX time of last free bill request -main.py: This python file is the MAIN application, it combines the Tkinter GUI with the backend.
+	-my_public_ip.txt: This file contains your public ip address incase you run a node -node_bills.db: This file contains the entire database -node_class.txt: This file contains the information if the user wants to run a full node or small node -node_client.py: This python file contains the full_node -passphrase.txt: This file is used to encode the wallet -portforwardlib.py: This python file is used to UPNP forward PORT 8888 and 8887 -print.py: This python file generates printable paper wallets (IND bills) -requirements.txt: This file contains all python dependencies -rsa_private_key.txt: This file contains the RSA private key, used to decrypt data between node / client -rsa_public_key.txt: This file contains the RSA private key, used to encrypt data between node / client -sender_node.py: This python file is used by the client to communicate with nodes -spam_protection.txt: This file is used by nodes to protect against spam -udp_hole_node.py: This python file is used for small UDP nodes behind NAT -wallet_decryption.py: This python file decrypts wallets stored in wallet_folder -wallet_encryption.py: This python file encrypts wallets-

 About 5,000 years ago that the Mesopotamian people created the shekel, which is considered the first known form of currency.
 Since then, we have come a long way in our monetary system.
 From Gold and Silver